MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-work-with-vat.md

 6. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Posting Setup**, and then choose the related link.
 7. Create a combination of the **Gen. Bus.
 Posting Group** for the GST authority and the **Gen. Prod.
 Posting Group** for import GST.
 For this new combination, in the **Purchase Account** field, choose the import GST general ledger account.

-### <a name="to-create-a-new-invoice-for-the-import-authority-vendor-once-you-have-completed-the-setup"></a>To create a new invoice for the import authority supplier once you have completed the setup
+### <a name="to-create-a-new-invoice-for-the-import-authority-vendor-once-you-have-completed-the-setup"></a>To create a new invoice for the import authority vendor once you have completed the setup
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Invoices**, and then choose the related link.
 2. Create a new purchase invoice.
-3. In the **Buy-from Supplier No.** field, choose the import authority supplier, and then choose the **OK** button.
+3. In the **Buy-from Vendor No.** field, choose the import authority vendor, and then choose the **OK** button.
 4. In the purchase line, in the **Type** field, choose **G/L Account**, and in the **No.** field, choose the import GST general ledger account.
 5. In the **Quantity** field, type **1**.
 6. In the **Direct Unit Cost Excl.
 GST** field, specify the GST amount.
 7. Post the invoice.

 ## <a name="processing-certificates-of-supply"></a>Processing Certificates of Supply
 When you sell goods to a customer in another EU country/region, you must send the customer a certificate of supply that the customer must sign and return to you.
-The following procedures are for processing certificates of supply for sales shipments, but the same steps apply for service shipments of items, and return shipments to suppliers.
+The following procedures are for processing certificates of supply for sales shipments, but the same steps apply for service shipments of items, and return shipments to vendors.

 ### <a name="to-view-certificate-of-supply-details"></a>To view certificate of supply details
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Posted Sales Shipments**, and then choose the related link.